Bobby Taylor (American football)

-Robert Taylor III (born December 28, 1973) is a former American college and professional football player who was a cornerback in the National Football League (NFL) for ten seasons.
-He played college football for the University of Notre Dame, and earned All-American honors.
-A second-round draft pick, he played professionally for the Philadelphia Eagles and Seattle Seahawks of the NFL.
+Robert Taylor III (born December 28, 1973) is an American former professional football player who was a cornerback for 10 seasons in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, earning consensus All-American honors.
+He was selected in the second round of the 1995 NFL draft by the Philadelphia Eagles.
+He also played for the Seattle Seahawks.

 Early life

 Taylor was born in Houston, Texas.
 He attended Longview High School in Longview, Texas, and played high school football for the Longview Lobos and was also a member of the Lobos' Texas Class 5A state basketball championship team.
 In addition to playing for the Lobos 1992 Basketball State Championship Team; Taylor was a three-year starter for the Lobos in football he ran a leg on the state champion 1,600-meter relay squad.
 He was inducted into the Texas High School Football Hall of Fame's 2012 class.
 Taylor was a two-time Class 5A all-state pick for football, and named to the first-team defense on the UIL all-century team in 2009.
 These accolades earned him as the first player in Longview Lobo history to have his jersey, No. 24, retired.